biojs/biojs.net/gsoc/2015/projects/rdf_scheme.md

 Mentors
 ------

-Mentors: Leyla García (UniProt, EMBL-EBI) and Simon Jupp (Functional Genomics, EMBL-EBI)
+Mentors: Leyla García (UniProt, EMBL-EBI) and Simon Jupp (Samples, Phenotypes and Ontologies, EMBL-EBI)